aecomerce/Castaway/README.md

 Layout of a one-page website Castaway.
 ===

-Genre: podcast site
+Genre: podcast site.
-Non responsible web layout from figma design.
+Not responsible web layout from figma design.

 ---